commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 <!--
 ********************************************************************************
-NOTICE: This file uses two trailing spaces to indicate line breaks for GitHub's Markdown flavor.
+NOTICE: This file uses two trailing spaces on some lines to indicate line breaks for GitHub's Markdown flavor.
 Do not remove!
 ********************************************************************************
 -->